-Traffic ticket violators in Virginia have multiple options when paying their traffic tickets such as:
+Traffic ticket violators in Virginia have multiple options when paying their Virginia Uniform Summons (traffic tickets) such as:

 The Online Method